8 Skills That Make a Great Restaurant Manager

 I can’t stress this enough.
 If a manager shows respect for the staff and guests, the staff will give that respect right back to them and the guests.
 I’ve seen it happen.
 Many times.
 But when management demands respect without giving it—oh dear, it always blows up in their face.
 Respect has to be earned.
 When forced, it’s not respect.
 It’s obedience.

 2. They Understand That Servers Are NOT the Enemy

-I can’t tell you how many managers, including GMs, have shown they think the very servers who work for them are the enemy.
-Full disclosure, and it’s no secret in our industry, servers can often make more than management, when it’s broken down hourly.
+I can’t tell you how many managers, including GMs, have shown that they think the very servers who work for them are the enemy.
+Full disclosure, and it’s no secret in our industry, servers can often make more than management when it’s broken down hourly.
 But servers have no security, management does.
 Servers have no managerial benefits, which add to wages.
-And, no one is telling a manager not to go back into serving.
+And no one is telling a manager not to go back into serving.
 In fact, I know many who wind up doing just that.

 3. They Lead (They Don’t Rule)